 - Shorten the routine if it ballooned into an hour-long production

-- Match responses across caregivers — mixed signals train mixed nights
+- Match responses across caregivers, because mixed signals train mixed nights

-- Check the room — too warm (>22 °C), too light (any hall light), too stimulating
+- Check the room for the usual culprits: too warm (>22 °C), too light (any hall light), too stimulating

 If nights recently exploded out of nowhere, also see sleep regression: how long it lasts and what helps.